-Your search returned 262 cottages.
+Your search returned 261 cottages.

-Perhaps it’s the raw beauty of the unspoilt coastline, the open spaces and unpolluted sea breeze, or the temperate year-round weather?
+From soft, white sandy beaches and turquoise waters at Porthcurno to picture-postcard fishing villages dotted along the Lizard cliff face, West Cornwall holds a timeless appeal.
+Perhaps it’s the raw beauty of unspoilt coastline, open spaces and unpolluted sea breeze, or the temperate year-round weather.
 Whatever it is, the West of Cornwall is a wonderful resort for couples and families throughout the year.

-Beach lovers truly will be spoilt for choice, with the warm and sunny Mediterranean-esque Porthcurno, wide and golden dune-backed stretches at Gwithian and Godrevy, crystal clear water at Porthgwidden and sheltered, hidden coves at Church Cove, Gunwalloe and Poldhu.
-Spend long lazy days soaking up the sun with an ice cream, searching rock pools for tiny sea creatures and building sandcastles – or get out on the water and try your hand at surfing, diving, kayaking or wind surfing.
+A favourite destination for many, there’s just something about this part of the world that makes visitors want to return time and time again.
+Beach lovers will be truly spoilt for choice with the warm and sunny Mediterranean-esque Porthcurno, wide and golden dune-backed stretches at Gwithian and Godrevy, crystal clear water at Porthgwidden and sheltered, hidden coves at Church Cove, Gunwalloe and Poldhu.
+Spend long lazy days soaking up the sun with an ice cream, searching rock pools for tiny sea creatures and building sandcastles – or get out on the water and try your hand at surfing, diving, kayaking or windsurfing.

-The West of Cornwall is also known for its unique geographical features and ancient sites, including Serpentine rock on the Lizard, and stone circles and an early amphitheatre near Land’s End - best discovered whilst out walking the coastal footpath with a picnic.
+The West of Cornwall is also known for its unique geographical features and ancient sites, including serpentine rock on the Lizard, and stone circles and an early amphitheatre near Land’s End - best discovered whilst out walking the coastal footpath with a picnic.

 Of course, there are plenty of great family attractions in West Cornwall – including Flambards Theme Park, the iconic St Michael’s Mount, Paradise Park and the truly unique Minack theatre.
-A must-see whether you’re a fervent theatre goer or not, the Minack open-air theatre is set high in the cliffs above Porthcurno beach, with unrivalled views and even the occasional dolphin visitor out to sea...
+A must-see whether you’re a fervent theatre goer or not, the Minack open-air theatre is set high in the cliffs above Porthcurno beach, with unrivalled views and even the occasional dolphin visitor out at sea.